realiotech/multi-staking/x/multi-staking/spec/02_gov.md

 ### Add Bond Coin Proposals

 We can make a token to be one of the `bond token` by submiting a `AddMultiStakingCoinProposal`.
-In this proposal we specified the token's denom and its `BondCoinWeight`, if the proposal is passed the specified token will become a `bond token` with the specified `BondCoinWeight`.
+In this proposal we specified the token's denom and its `BondWeight`, if the proposal is passed the specified token will become a `bond token` with the specified `BondWeight`.

 ### Change Bond Coin Weight Proposals

-We can change a bond token `BondCoinWeight` by submiting a `Proposal`.
-In this proposal we specified the token's denom and its `BondCoinWeight`, if the proposal is passed the specified token will have its `BondCoinWeight` changed.
+We can change a bond token `BondWeight` by submiting a `Proposal`.
+In this proposal we specified the token's denom and its `BondWeight`, if the proposal is passed the specified token will have its `BondWeight` changed.

 ### Remove Bond Coin Proposals